0-complexity/openvcloud_installer/docs/Installer-script.md

 - `--config` takes path of the config file.
 The config file is needed for the installation as well as running the application.
 - `--name` name of the cpu/storage node to apply on ipmi commands.
 This needs to be in the config file
-- **action** to to use can be :
+- **action** supported actions:
     - `reboot` : Reboots the specified node.
     - `is_up` : Check that the and node is up and running.
     - `wait_up` : Wait till the node is up and running.
     - `enable_pxe` : Enable pxe on node.
     - `disable_pxe` : Disable pxe on node.
     - `install_os` : Install os on node.
+- **jsaction** supported actions:
-    - `install` : Install JumpsScale servces required for this node type
+    - `install` : Install JumpsScale services required for this node type.
+    - `start` : Start JumpScale services required for this node type.
+    - `stop` : Stop JumpScale services required for this node type.
+    - `restart` : Restart JumpScale services required for this node type.
+    - `update` : Update JumpScale services required for this node type.

 ### **Image**
 -------